Centre-for-Marine-Applied-Research/strings/README.md

 so values in a single row do not necessarily correspond to the same timestamp.

-This format is convenient for human readers, who can quickly scan the metadata to determine the number of sensors deployed, the depths of deployment, etc. However, this format is less convenient for analysis.
-The dataframe should be converted to a “tidy” format using `strings::convert_to_tidydata()` prior to analysis.
+This format is an artifact of the former compiling process and will be removed for future versions of the package.
+The format is convenient for human readers, who can quickly scan the metadata to determine the number of sensors deployed, the depths of deployment, etc. However, this format is less convenient for analysis.
+The data frame should be converted to a “tidy” format using `strings::convert_to_tidydata()` prior to analysis.

 ``` r
 ALL_tidy <- convert_to_tidydata(ALL_data)